-I can’t tell you definitively what the “healthiest” option at Wendy’s is, because we all have different definitions of what healthy means.
+I can’t tell you definitively what the “healthiest” option off the Wendy’s menu is, because we all have different definitions of what healthy means.

 For you, eating fast food may not be healthy at all, and that’s fine!
 But just because it’s fast food, that doesn’t mean there are not some decent options.